Chile men's national basketball team: Past years

 The team has a distinguished history in international and regional competitions, with notable successes in the FIBA World Cup and the FIBA South American Championships.
 In the FIBA World Cup, Chile won two bronze medals: the first in the first ever World Cup in 1950 played in Buenos Aires, Argentina and another in 1959 when Chile hosted the tournament.

 Rufino Bernedo, was part of the team of 1950 and 1959.

 In the South American Championship, Chile achieved its peak performance with a gold medal in 1937 on home soil.
 They also secured silver in 1932 and 1934, along with several bronze medals in the 1940s and 1950s, underlining their regional strength.
 The team won bronze medals in 1942 (Chile), 1947 (Brazil), 1949 (Paraguay), and 1953 (Uruguay), proving their consistency in regional competitions during that era, being considered one of the strong teams of FIBA Americas.

 Rolando Etchepare, was part of the team of 1959 FIBA World Cup third-place.

-Additionally, Chile’s performances in the South American Games have been impressive in more recent years.
+Additionally, Chile's performances in the South American Games have been impressive in more recent years.
 They clinched gold in 2022 in Paraguay, building on a series of strong performances, which included silver in 2014 when the games were held in Chile, and bronze medals in 1982 (Argentina), 2010 (Colombia), and 2018 (Bolivia).
 These achievements highlight Chile's resilience and ongoing competitiveness in basketball throughout various decades.

 Though the team has struggled to maintain a dominant presence on the global stage, they have qualified for several major tournaments, including the Olympic Games and multiple FIBA World Cups.
 Despite recent challenges, the Chilean team remains an important part of basketball's development in South America.
 The competitive record section highlights their journey and involvement in various competitions like the FIBA AmeriCup and Pan American Games.

 Recent years

 The Chile men's national basketball team is currently in a rebuilding phase, striving to regain their former competitiveness on the international stage.
 While the team has faced challenges in recent years, including inconsistent performances in major tournaments such as the FIBA World Cup qualifiers, there is renewed focus on developing young talent and improving their regional standing in South America with players like Sebastián Herrera, Franco Morales, Gerardo Isla, Nico Carvacho or Manny Suárez as important players of this era.

 Chile in the handshake against Cuba for the 2027 FIBA World Cup pre-qualifiers.

-Despite its efforts and a historic 79-77 victory over Argentina in Valdivia, failed to qualify for the 2025 FIBA AmeriCup.
-The team competed in a very tough group against powerhouses like Argentina, Colombia, and Venezuela.
-Although that memorable home victory provided a brief moment of hope, the team's fate was sealed with key defeats, such as the 63-54 loss against Colombia and the narrow 73-72 overtime defeat to Venezuela in the last match.
+Despite team efforts and a historic 79–77 victory over Argentina in Valdivia, failed to qualify for the 2025 FIBA AmeriCup.
+The team faced a highly competitive group that included regional powerhouses Argentina, Colombia, and Venezuela.
+Although a memorable home victory briefly raised hopes, key defeats ultimately sealed its fate, including a 63–54 loss to Colombia and a narrow 73–72 overtime defeat to Venezuela in the final match.